joaoschoen/programming-book/book/content.md

 ## Methodology

-I admit my humbleness in and the power of the giants that came before me, as such during this research I won't be explaining things in depth that I don't feel qualified to explain or that aren't my own insights.
+I admit my humbleness and the power of the giants that came before me, as such during this research I won't be explaining things in depth that I don't feel qualified to explain or that aren't my own insights, since there's a lot of free knowledge available already on the internet I'll instead point you to where you have to go to study.

-Within this book there will be sections I'll call Learning Points, these will tangential points of information gathered from external sources that are knowledge required for the understanding of the surrounding context.
+This book is a guidebook, I want to provide to you a path which you can follow, with this in mind I created sections of this book which I'll call Learning Points, these will be the require reading for this book gathered from external sources, usually in the form of videos, playlists or articles.

-It is important to note that after each of them the text will assume you have gone through that learning point and that you understand the concept explained in it, there is no point in me explaining things that have already been explained unless I have an insight on it or feel that additional explanation is required.
+After each Learning Point the text that follows expects that you have studied it and will start using terms that are taught in it,

+If I feel examples are needed for better understanding I'll write those in separate files, I will provide a link to the file containing said example and on that file a link to come back to where you were before so you won't get lost if you change files while reading the book.

 ## Learning points